-If you have a Samsung or LG-branded smart TV, then you’ll be happy to know that you don’t need to buy an Apple TV or attach a plethora of unsightly dongles to your iPhone or iPad to mirror its display to the TV.
+If you have a Samsung, LG, Panasonic, or Sony smart TV, then you’ll be happy to know that you don’t need to buy an Apple TV or attach a plethora of unsightly dongles to your iPhone or iPad to mirror its display to the TV.

 For these apps to work, both your iPhone/iPad and Smart TV must be connected to the same Wi-Fi network.
 If they are, you’re ready to begin; otherwise, take care of that first.

-How to see your iPhone screen on a Samsung Smart TV
+How to see your iPhone screen on a smart TV

 2) Launch the app from your Home Screen.